anynines/klutchio/docs/konnector-control-plane-mode.md

 ## Troubleshooting

-### Konnector fails to start with "failed to fetch app cluster kubeconfig secret"

-- Verify the secret exists in the specified namespace
+### Quick Checklist

+- The app cluster kubeconfig secret exists and uses a service account token (no exec plugins)
-- Check that the konnector service account has permission to read the secret
+- The konnector deployment args reference the correct secret name/namespace/key
-- Ensure the secret contains the specified key

 ### Resources are not syncing